peter-kish/gloot/README.md

 * Create an inventory node in your scene and set its capacity if needed (required for `InventoryLimited` and `InventoryGrid`).
 * Create an `ItemDefinitions` resource that will hold all the item prototypes used by the inventory.
 The resource has a single property `json_data` that holds all item prototype information in JSON format.
 * To add items to the inventory set its 'contents' property.
 List the prototype IDs of the items that you want added to the inventory.
-    **NOTE**: In both cases pay attention to the inventory capacity to avoid assertions when the scene is loaded.
+    **NOTE**: Pay attention to the inventory capacity to avoid assertions when the scene is loaded.
 * (*Optional*) Create item slots that will hold various items (for example the currently equipped weapon or armor).
 * Call `add_item()`, `remove_item()`, `transfer_item()` etc. from your scripts to move items around multiple inventory nodes.
 Refer to the class diagrams for more details about the available properties, methods and signals for each class.

+## Creating Item Definitions

+TODO

 ## Class Diagrams